 Does Direct Democracy Hurt Immigrant Minorities?
 Evidence from Naturalization Decisions in Switzerland

 Do minorities fare worse under direct democracy than under representative democracy?
-We provide new evidence by studying naturalization requests of immigrants in Switzerland, which were typically decided at the municipal level in citizens' assemblies.
-Using panel data from 1,400 municipalities for the 1991--2009 period, we exploit recent Federal court rulings that led municipalities to transfer the naturalization decisions to an elected municipality council.
-We show that naturalization rates surged by 50% once politicians in the council, rather than citizens in popular referendums, began deciding on local naturalization applications.
-Whereas referendums enable citizens to freely vote on their prejudice, discriminatory rejections are less likely in the council because accountable politicians are constrained to justify potentially arbitrary rejections.
-Consistent with this mechanism, we find that the increase in naturalization rates caused by switching from direct to representative democracy was much stronger in areas where voters held stronger anti-immigrant preferences and among more marginalized immigrant groups from Yugoslavia and Turkey.
-Overall, our results suggest that direct democracy should no longer be used for naturalization decisions to reduce the risk of discriminatory rejections.
+We provide new evidence by studying naturalization requests of immigrants in Switzerland that were typically decided with referendums in each municipality.
+Using panel data from 1,400 municipalities for the 1991-2009 period, we exploit Federal Court rulings that forced municipalities to transfer the decisions to their elected municipality councils.
+We find that naturalization rates surged by 60% once politicians rather than citizens began deciding on naturalization applications.
+Whereas voters in referendums face no cost of arbitrarily rejecting qualified applicants based on discriminatory preferences, politicians in the council are constrained to formally justify rejections and may be held accountable by judicial review.
+Consistent with this mechanism, the increase in naturalization rates caused by switching from direct to representative democracy is much stronger for more marginalized immigrant groups and in areas where voters are more xenophobic or where judicial review is more salient.

 Keywords: direct democracy, representative democracy, minority rights, accountability, citizenship

 JEL Classification: D7, H1

 Suggested Citation: Suggested Citation